 These easy, low carb cream cheese kolaches are a breakfast treat with just 2.8 net carbs each!
-Low carbs, no gluten?
-Sounds like the perfect breakfast to me!
+Low carbs and no gluten?
+Sounds like the perfect breakfast to me.

-For this recipe you’ll need: Mozzarella, cream cheese, almond flour, baking powder, egg, vanilla, vanilla stevia liquid, monkfruit (or other sugar-free sweetener) pecans, cinnamon, silpat or parchment
+For this recipe you’ll need: Mozzarella, cream cheese, almond flour, baking powder, egg, vanilla, vanilla stevia liquid, monk fruit (or other sugar-free sweetener) pecans, cinnamon, and a silpat baking sheet or parchment paper.

 Kolaches are puffy clouds of buttery yeast dough filled with all kinds of yumminess from cream cheese to jalapeno sausage.
 They are delicious BUT they are full of carbs.
 Bazillions of them.